Important Tax Implications of the Just Signed $1.9T COVID Relief Bill

 SCC School Board Candidates

 Support Our School Board Candidates The Opportunity Now organization has already put much thought into why the Republican Party offerings make the best School Board Candidates.
-P;ease read this article. https://www.opportunitynowsv.org/blog/analysis-why-scc-progressives-heavily-prioritize-school-board-elections
+Please read this article at the link or button below how the progressives are weaponizing school boards. https://www.opportunitynowsv.org/blog/analysis-why-scc-progressives-heavily-prioritize-school-board-elections

 Scroll to Top